RShankar/Semantic-Web-for-Genomics/Tools/Tools.md

 Click on the Tools and Resources tab on the home page.
 Scroll down and click on 'Term enrishment services.'
 It takes to a new page (PANTHER Classification System).
 Enter PAX and HOX in the upper box.
 Choose human and fruitfly as the species (I chose another one too, for variety).
 Under analysis, choose:  Functional classification viewed in gene list.
 Click on the next page: PAX orthologs.
 It gives a long list that includes all species (not sure why).
 It is a growth factor (in common).

 Now Try REVIGO [here](http://revigo.irb.hr/).
 Click on GoTermFinder on the right hand side.
 Entered PAX and HOX on two separate lines with <Enter>, and choose Fruit fly.
-The two genes were shown to appear together at p < 0.01 in three GO terms.
+The two genes were shown to appear together at p < 0.01 in three GO terms as listed here (Out of 37 found).
+The complete list is [here]()

 Table and Tree views from the site are provided below

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Tools/Images/Table%20HOX%20PAX%203%20GO%20terms.png "Table for HOX and PAX GO term linkages")